Tech Accelerator

 Managing servers and keeping them in working order encompasses a range of activities and tools.

-Server monitoring systems, for example, provide critical data that admins can use to detect issues before they escalate to problems that could result in outages.
-Some of the essential components and tools of server monitoring include capacity management tools that track the usage of resources, such as CPU, memory and storage.
+Server monitoring systems, for example, provide critical data that admins can use to detect issues before they result in outages.
+Some of the essential components and tools of server monitoring include capacity planning and monitoring tools that track the usage of resources, such as CPU, memory and storage.

-Specialized energy consumption tools, meanwhile, enable admins to gauge a server's efficiency.
-Tools in this category include meters embedded in uninterruptable power supplies, which report the power consumption of connected devices.
+Specialized energy consumption tools enable admins to gauge a server's efficiency.
+Tools in this category include meters embedded in uninterruptible power supplies (UPSes), which report the power consumption of connected devices.
 Other options include external power meters, online energy consumption calculators and hardware vendors' configuration tools.

-Although proper maintenance should help extend server life, hardware degradation is inevitable.
-A server's physical components will eventually break down, with power, temperature, management and memory among the problem areas.
+Although proper maintenance should extend server life, hardware degradation is inevitable.
+A server's physical components will eventually break down, with power, storage, CPU and memory among the problem areas.
 At some point, servers will need to be decommissioned and replaced.

 Troubleshooting

-End-of-life hardware will need replacing at some point, but until then, admins must troubleshoot a server to keep it operating.
-An important first step is determining the scope of the problem -- who are the affected users, and are they reporting any consistent error messages?
+End-of-life hardware will eventually need replacing, but until then, admins must troubleshoot a server to keep it operating.
+An important first step is determining the scope of the problem: Who are the affected users, and are they reporting any consistent error messages?
 Once the problem is isolated to a particular server, admins can consult monitoring tools for alerts, check network connections and review the server environment's topology.

 Failure to update machines also ranks among the top common server hardware issues that can result in poor performance.
-Organizations should develop a process for regularly updating applications, firmware and OSes.
-Special attention should also be paid to server security and power.
-The latter calls for the installation of uninterruptible power supplies and the purchase and testing of on-site generators.
+Organizations should develop processes for these key areas:

 These aren't the only places in which a server problem could originate, but they are the most likely.
 Check server status to troubleshoot issues and retain log data in case of future problems.